opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/registry.md

 * DATA_PRODUCT_VERSION_CREATED
 * DATA_PRODUCT_VERSION_DELETED

-#### Examples
+## Examples

-Each interaction between the Registry service and other ODM services is enabled or disabled through properties file inside the Java application, as shown by the following snippet:
+Each interaction between the Registry Microservice and other ODM services is enabled or disabled through properties file inside the Java application, as shown by the following snippet:

 ```yaml
 odm: